-Ashley, Jenny, John, Ken, Liz, Lloyd, Marieke, Nigel, Theresa
+Ashley, Jenny, John, Ken, Liz, Lloyd, Marieke, Matthew, Theresa

 The European Commission’s DG Translation (DGT) fulfils an important role as language services provider in the EU’s multilingual context, and will continue to do so in the future.
 As translation technology progresses and the DGT’s role and mix of resources change, so the competence profiles of its translation staff will need to be updated.

 In this presentation, you will hear about current reflections on new, future-oriented competence profiles for translation staff of the different EU institutions.
 These will be based both on the current translator profile and on a comprehensive mapping and description of the current and future functions, roles, tasks, competencies and profiles of EU translation staff.